 Recognises the importance of self-management and managing one's own learning in relation to LGBTQI+ topics and issues.
+Shows respect for others and others' perspectives.
 Demonstrates empathy and understanding and builds positive relations.
 Recognises the role intersectionality plays in the lived experiences of young LGBTQI+ people.